Table of contents

 2. Take a long-term perspective

-The property market moves in cycles and in every decade there are a few years of flat or falling property prices, however well-located real estate has increased in value by an average of over 8 per cent per annum over the long term.
+The property market moves in cycles, and in every decade, there are a number of years of flat or falling property prices; however, well-located real estate has increased in value by an average of over 7 per cent per annum over the long term.

 Long Term Value

-And these are just overall averages and within each state here are some locations that have enjoyed significantly more capital growth than these averages, and other locations which have underperformed.
+Of course, these are just overall averages.
+Within each state, there are locations that have experienced significantly more capital growth than these averages, and others that have underperformed.
+That's how averages work.

-At Metropole, we spend a lot of time researching locations that deliver wealth-producing rates of capital growth.
+At Metropole, we dedicate considerable time to researching locations that deliver wealth-producing rates of capital growth.

 3. Treat your property investment like a business